olek/ormivore/notes.md

 ## TODOs

-- fix AR adapter to use lightweight queries that do not create models
 - add Redis adapter
 - add a functionality to repo that allows querying for multiple entities by thier ids, returning map of id to found entity; even better - allow